The Romance of the Condor Heroes

-The Romance of the Condor Heroes is a 2014–15 Chinese television series produced by Yu Zheng and adapted from Jin Yong's novel The Return of the Condor Heroes, with additional material from the preceding novel, The Legend of the Condor Heroes.
-It stars Chen Xiao and Michelle Chen in the lead roles.
+The Romance of the Condor Heroes is a Chinese wuxia television series adapted from the novel The Return of the Condor Heroes by Jin Yong, with additional material from the preceding novel The Legend of the Condor Heroes.
+Produced by Yu Zheng, the series starred Chen Xiao and Michelle Chen in the lead roles.
 The series was first broadcast on Hunan TV from 3 December 2014 to 11 March 2015.

-Plot
+Synopsis

-The protagonist, Yang Guo, is the orphaned son of Yang Kang, the antagonist in The Legend of the Condor Heroes.
-The couple Guo Jing and Huang Rong take Yang Guo under their care for a short period of time before sending him to the Quanzhen School on Mount Zhongnan for better guidance in moral values and orthodox martial arts.
+Yang Guo is the orphaned son of Yang Kang and Mu Nianci.
+The couple Guo Jing and Huang Rong take Yang Guo under their care for a short period of time before sending him to the Quanzhen School for better guidance in moral values and orthodox martial arts.

-In Quanzhen, Yang Guo is often bullied by his fellow seniors, and discriminated against by his master, Zhao Zhijing.
-Yang Guo flees from Quanzhen and ventures unknowingly into the nearby Tomb of the Living Dead, where the Ancient Tomb School is housed.
-He is saved by Xiaolongnü, a mysterious maiden of unknown origin, and becomes her apprentice.
+In Quanzhen, Yang Guo is often bullied by his fellows and ostracised by his master Zhao Zhijing.
+He flees from Quanzhen and ventures unknowingly into the Ancient Tomb School, where he is saved by Xiaolongnü and becomes her apprentice.
 They live together in the tomb for many years until Yang Guo grows up.

-Yang Guo and Xiaolongnü develop romantic feelings for each other, but their romance is forbidden by the prevailing norms of the jianghu (or wulin, the community of martial artists).
+Yang Guo and Xiaolongnü develop romantic feelings for each other, but their romance is forbidden by the prevailing norms of the jianghu.
 Throughout the story, their love meets with several trials, such as the misunderstandings that threaten to tear them apart, and their encounter with Gongsun Zhi, whom Xiaolongnü almost marries at one point.

 Finally, after their reunion and marriage, Xiaolongnü leaves Yang Guo again, owing to her belief she cannot recover from a fatal poison, and promises to meet him again 16 years later.
-While Yang Guo is wandering the jianghu alone, he meets several formidable martial artists and a giant condor, and improves his skills tremendously after training from them.
-His adventures gradually mould him into a courageous hero and the most powerful martial artist of his time.
+While Yang Guo is wandering the jianghu alone, he meets several formidable martial artists and a giant condor, and improves his skills tremendously after training with them.
+His adventures gradually mould him into a courageous hero and one of the most powerful martial artists in the jianghu.

-Yang Guo serves his native land by helping the Han Chinese people of the Song Empire resist invaders from the Mongol Empire.
-At the end of the drama, he is reunited with Xiaolongnü and they leave to lead the rest of their lives in seclusion after receiving praises and blessings from the wulin.
+Yang Guo serves his native land by helping the Han Chinese people of the Song Empire resist invaders from the Mongol Empire, and in time, he discovers his father's infamy and seeks to restore his family's name.
+At the end of the drama, he is reunited with Xiaolongnü, and they leave to lead the rest of their lives in seclusion after receiving praises and blessings from the jianghu.